NeLLi-team/gvclass/README.md

 #### Publishing the Apptainer Image (library://)

-To make `apptainer pull library://nelligroup-jgi/gvclass/gvclass:1.2.1` work, you must build and push the SIF to the Sylabs library:
+To make `apptainer pull --library https://library.sylabs.io ...` work for users, you must build and push the SIF to the Sylabs library:

 ```bash
 # Build the SIF from the definition file